carlosmata96/people-recognizer-python/README.md

 # people-recognizer-python
-Recognizes a face from an encoded list of faces stored in mongodb
+Recognizes a face from an encoded list of faces stored in mongodb.
 <table>
 <thead>
 <tr>